Medically reviewed by Jill Johnson, FNP

 Numerous studies have found that finasteride is effective at stopping hair loss from male pattern baldness and stimulating hair regrowth.

-For example, in one study published in the Journal of the American Academy of Dermatology, a group of over 1200 men given finasteride experienced a more than 15 percent increase in vertex scalp hair count over the course of two years of treatment.
+For example, in one study published in the Journal of the American Academy of Dermatology, a group of over 1200 men given finasteride experienced a more than 15 percent increase in scalp hair count around the crown over the course of two years of treatment.

 In a 10-year study of finasteride carried out in Japan, more than 99 percent of men experienced no further hair loss, with 91.5 percent showing noticeable improvements in their hair.

-Finasteride is a prescription medication, meaning you’ll need to talk with a healthcare provider before you can purchase and use it.
-We offer finasteride online, following a consultation with a physician who will determine if a prescription is appropriate.
+Finasteride is a prescription medication, meaning you’ll need to talk to a healthcare provider and receive a prescription before you can purchase and use it.

 The second medication for treating hair loss is minoxidil.
-Unlike finasteride, which blocks male pattern baldness at a hormonal level, minoxidil is applied topically and stimulates hair growth by causing your hair follicles to enter into their anagen (growth) phase early.
+Unlike finasteride, which prevents male pattern baldness at a hormonal level, minoxidil is applied topically and promotes consistent hair growth by causing your hair follicles to enter into their anagen (growth) phase early.

-Several studies have found that minoxidil stimulates hair growth and prevents hair loss.
-In one study, 84.3 percent of men who used minoxidil over the course of 12 months rated it as either very effective, effective or moderately effective at stimulating hair regrowth.
+Several studies have found that minoxidil can stimulate hair growth and reduce hair loss.
+In one study, 84.3 percent of men with male pattern hair loss who used minoxidil for 12 months rated it as either very effective, effective or moderately effective at stimulating hair regrowth.

 If you have a noticeable bald patch at your crown or an obvious receding hairline that you’d like to fill in with hair, you may want to consider hair transplant surgery.